nodeflow-io/nfUI/README.md

   - text input focus color (background)
   - added drag and drop for labels
   - added demo animation to /docs and README.md
+- 0.0.5 f0005-refactor:
+  - added a NodeManager and an EventManager
+  - added events for focusing nodes (focused nodes are rendered in the foreground)